OvercastCommunity/overcastcommunity.github.io/_posts/2020-08-05-Map-Submissions.md

 All maps should be created in Minecraft version 1.8.
 If you made a map previously that you want to submit, please run it through a [nbt converter script](https://github.com/mitchts/nbt-converter) to ensure the map's nbt datas will work and remove any 1.9+ blocks and items from the map.

 Maps should have a XML accompanying your submission.
 For new maps, the XML proto should be in 1.4.
-However with old map submissions (maps that were created long ago) it'll be permittable to submit a XML in a lower proto.
+However with old map submissions (maps that were created long ago), it'll be permittable to submit a XML in a lower proto.
 Please ensure you're following our [XML conventions](https://pgm.dev/docs/guides/xml-pointers/conventions).
-If you need help with your XML you can read through the documentation over at [pgm.dev](https://pgm.dev) or ask for help in #maps in our [Discord](https://oc.tc/discord).
+If you need help with your XML, you can read through the documentation over at [pgm.dev](https://pgm.dev) or ask for help in #maps in our [Discord]({{ site.data.links.discord }}).

 Make sure to prune your maps and clean up any [unneeded files](https://pgm.dev/docs/guides/packaging/cleaning-files) from the map folder before submitting!